-at 14 years old, my first concert was front-row at Wu-Tang Clan at the Roseland theater in my hometown of Portland, OR.
+My first concert as a kid was front-row at Wu-Tang Clan at the Roseland theater in my hometown of Portland, OR.
 I passed through the dark, smokey room with lights on the opening act who was speaking to the crowd and setting the tone.
-Something inside me immediately knew that I could do that. at the time, I didn’t know that over 10 years later I would return and rock the stage as an opener.
+I knew that's what I wanted to do.
+I didn't know that years later I would return and rock the stage as an opener.

 I grew up with a love for hip-hop and my artistry began to take form making beats for my friends to freestyle over. music and lyrics provided a much needed outlet while struggling to get through a very dark place of growing up.
 After a near-death alcohol poisoning / overdose, I found myself at rock-bottom, dealing with suicidal thoughts.
 One day I had to believe there’s something more and I chose to get out of that lifestyle which eventually led to committing to sobriety.

 On my path, it has been the guidance of traditional elders, earth-based ceremony and community where my spirit finally found the home I had been looking for my whole life.
 This path led me through life-changing experiences of transformation and healing.

 In 2016, thanks to an artist grant award, I flew across the world to visit my ancestral land of Hungary / Romania, where I shot a music video at Salina Turda, a 400-foot deep salt mine.
 This was near the area where my great-grandfather was a miner.
 My friend commented: “he was the coal miner, you’re the soul miner.”
 While on this trip I also performed in Berlin, Germany, gaining new fans and connecting with people from different walks of life.